woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/basicsql.rst

     FROM nyc_neighborhoods
     WHERE boroname = 'Brooklyn';

 The results may be further refined by applying a function, or one-word command, to the query.
-For example, to identify *What is the number of letters in the names of all the neighborhoods in Brooklyn?* would require adding the PostgreSQL string length function, ``char_length(string)``.
+For example, to identify *What is the number of letters in the names of all the neighborhoods in Brooklyn?* would require adding the PostgreSQL string length function, :command:`char_length(string)`.

 .. code-block:: sql